 In the evening, head back to St. Gallen and enjoy sleeping like a baby tonight.
 Fresh mountain air has a tendency to leave you peacefully exhausted.

-This tri-national area offers a considerable amount of sights and activities for you to discover.
-For one, there’s the picturesque town of Constance in Germany that’s just within walking distance from Kreuzlingen.
-Most Swiss go there for its cheap shopping, but Constance has more to offer than low-priced stores.
+In this tri-national area, there are plenty of sights and activities to discover.
+For example, the picturesque town of Konstanz in Germany is just a short walk from Kreuzlingen.
+Most Swiss people go there to shop cheaply, but Konstanz offers so much more than just great shopping.

-With its charming old town, a wide array of cafés, restaurants, ice cream places and peaceful spots to hang out by the lake, Constance certainly manages to attract visitors throughout the warmer months.
-If you’re into fish and other creatures that live and dwell under water, the Sea Life is always a potential bad weather option.
+With its charming old town, numerous cafés, restaurants, ice cream parlors, and quiet spots by the lake, Konstanz attracts many visitors during the warmer months.
+If you're interested in fish and other underwater creatures, Sea Life is always a fun option when the weather's not great.

-Of course, you don’t need to leave the country to enjoy Lake Constance to its fullest.
-Visit one of the many beaches, go for a swim, catch a passenger ship, rent a stand up paddleboard, grab a bike and follow the trails or go for a walk along the lakeshore.
+Of course, you don’t have to leave the country to fully enjoy Lake Constance.
+Visit one of the many beaches, go swimming, take a boat ride, rent a stand-up paddleboard, grab a bike and follow the cycling paths, or enjoy a stroll along the lakefront.

-The Canton of Thurgau, which makes up most of the Swiss part along Lake Constance, is famous for its apple trees.
-One of the walks we recommend in this area is the Altnauer Apple Trail.
-It’s particularly idyllic when the trees bloom in April and May or then again during harvest time in autumn.
-The trail is basically divided into three separate trails, which all contain informative signs addressing different topics.
-Combine all three trails and you’ll know everything there is to know about apples.
-Oh, and options to buy and taste a selection of apple products are plentiful along the way, too.
+The canton of Thurgau, which makes up the largest part of the Swiss side of Lake Constance, is famous for its apple trees.
+One of the hikes we recommend in this area is the Altnauer Apple Trail.
+It’s particularly picturesque when the trees bloom in April and May or during the harvest in autumn.
+The trail is divided into three separate paths, each marked with informative signs on various topics.
+When you combine all three paths, you’ll learn everything there is to know about apples.
+Plus, along the way, you’ll find many opportunities to buy and taste different apple products.

-Once you’re done exploring the area, catch the train back to St. Gallen for one last night.
+Once you’ve explored the area, take the train back to St. Gallen for your final night.

 What time you continue your journey today is entirely up to you.
 The train ride to Scuol takes just under three hours and even if you stick around in St. Gallen until the afternoon, you can still make it to Scuol in time.